philippkraft/cmf/documentation/installation/CmfInstallWindows.md

   - Get a recent winpython distribution from (<http://sourceforge.net/projects/winpython/>).
 Today the 64bit variant should run on most computers.
-When in doubt - use 32bit, it fits always.
   - "Install" it to any directory on your computer, eg. C:\\Apps
-  - Download cmf - Binary for Python 3.5 32 bit from CmfDownload
-  - Open C:\\Apps\\Winpython2.732bit in your file explorer and double click on the "Winpython Control Panel.exe"
-  - In that program, click on a "Add packages" and add the downloaded cmf
-  - Click install, and here you go...

-If you already have an existing Python installation you can also use:
+Open the WinPython Command Prompt and type

     pip install cmf